Transfer learning for high-dimensional Factor-augmented sparse linear model: Abstract

 \section{Abstract}

-In this paper, we study transfer learning for high-dimensional factor-augmented sparse linear models, motivated by applications in economics and finance where strongly correlated predictors and latent factor structures pose major challenges for reliable estimation.
-Our framework simultaneously mitigates the impact of high correlation and removes the additional contributions of latent factors, thereby reducing potential model misspecification in conventional linear modeling.
-In such settings, the target dataset is often limited, but multiple heterogeneous auxiliary sources may provide additional information.
-We develop transfer learning procedures that effectively leverage these auxiliary datasets to improve estimation accuracy, and establish non-asymptotic $\ell_1$- and $\ell_2$-error bounds for the proposed estimators.
-To prevent negative transfer, we introduce a data-driven source detection algorithm capable of identifying informative auxiliary datasets and prove its consistency.
-In addition, we provide a hypothesis testing framework for assessing the adequacy of the factor model, together with a procedure for constructing simultaneous confidence intervals for the regression coefficients of interest.
-Numerical studies demonstrate that our methods achieve substantial gains in estimation accuracy and remain robust under heterogeneity across datasets.
-Overall, our framework offers a theoretical foundation and a practically scalable solution for incorporating heterogeneous auxiliary information in settings with highly correlated features and latent factor structures.
+This paper introduces a transfer learning methodology for high-dimensional sparse linear models augmented with latent factors, addressing settings where covariates exhibit strong correlations and latent factor structures, which is motivated by the demand for stable and reliable estimation applications in economics and finance.
+Our framework jointly corrects for latent factor-induced effects and mitigates multicollinearity, reducing potential model misspecification relative to conventional linear sparse regression.
+When the target dataset is limited by sample size but multiple heterogeneous auxiliary datasets are accessible, we propose transfer-augmented estimators that leverage auxiliary information to improve estimation accuracy. we establish non-asymptotic $\ell_1$- and $\ell_2$-error bounds for the resulting estimators.
+To guard against negative transfer, we develop a data-driven source detection algorithm with provable consistency in selecting informative auxiliary datasets.
+In addition, we provide a procedure for constructing simultaneous confidence intervals for the regression coefficients of interest.
+Numerical studies confirm that the proposed approach achieves substantial gains in estimation accuracy and remain robust under heterogeneity across datasets.
+The work provides a theoretically rigorous and computationally tractable framework for incorporating heterogeneous auxiliary data in high-dimensional factor-structured regression problems.